serverlessq-hq/serverlessq-sdk-nextjs/README.md

 1. Create an account at [app.serverlessq.com](https://app.serverlessq.com) and follow the steps described in our [documentation](https://docs.serverlessq.com/sdks/javascript) to get the API token.

-> 💡 you can also use our [Vercel Integration](https://vercel.com/integrations/serverlessq)to automate that task 🙂
+> 💡 you can also use our [Vercel Integration](https://vercel.com/integrations/serverlessq) to automate that task 🙂

 If you want to use this library locally please create `.env.local` file with the following value: